riteshhgupta/TagCellLayout/README.md

 ```

 ## Architecture
-- ```tagCellLayoutTagFixHeight(layout: TagCellLayout)``` is only called once as all tags have one fixed height that will be defined by this method.
+- ```tagCellLayoutTagFixHeight(layout: TagCellLayout)```

+is only called once as all tags have one fixed height that will be defined by this method.

-- ```tagCellLayoutTagWidth(layout: TagCellLayout, atIndex index:Int)``` is called for every tag where you will calculate their width and pass it on to TagCellLayout class for further calculations.
+- ```tagCellLayoutTagWidth(layout: TagCellLayout, atIndex index:Int)```

+is called for every tag where you will calculate their width and pass it on to TagCellLayout class for further calculations.

+- ```collectionView.numberOfItemsInSection(0)```

-- Internally number of tags is calculated by ```collectionView.numberOfItemsInSection(0)```
+internally the number of tags is calculated by the above method.

 ## Contributing